bensheldon/island94-jekyll/_posts/2011-05-25-Describe-the-basis-for-your-approach-to-this-project-How-did-you-determine-the-need-for-this-project-now-and-who-was-included-in-its-design.md

 - "?p=2679"
 ---

-From the Gilbert Center in an excellent article entitled " [Asking the Wrong Questions: Challenging Technocentrism in Nonprofit Technology Planning](http://news.gilbert.org/WrongQuestions)":
+From the Gilbert Center in an excellent article entitled ["Asking the Wrong Questions: Challenging Technocentrism in Nonprofit Technology Planning"](http://news.gilbert.org/WrongQuestions):

 > In every domain in life, the questions we ask shape the responses we get.
 Our questions reveal our frame of reference and impose that frame on our answers.
 As a result, much is revealed by examining the assumptions, the reasoning, and the logic models of our questions.
 >